-MCPS believes that every student should be encouraged to be a responsible, trustworthy individual, capable of excelling to the best of their ability without cheating or plagiarism.
-A positive environment conducive to learning is provided, and students are encouraged to seek assistance from parents/guardians, teachers, and peers in an appropriate way when extra help is needed.
-Academic Dishonesty, however, is not acceptable at any secondary school.
-The consequences for academic dishonesty may be found in Appendix E.-Instances of academic dishonesty may result in the teacher assigning a grade of zero, a parent conference, and/or other disciplinary action.
+MCPS believes that every student should be encouraged to be a responsible, trustworthy individual that is capable of excelling to the best of his or her ability.
+A positive environment conducive to learning is provided, and students are encouraged to seek assistance from parents, teachers, and peers in a supportive way when extra help is needed.
+Academic Dishonesty (Cheating), however, is not acceptable at any MCPS school.